black0017/ECG_signal_processing/README.md

-# Code for the biomedical signal processing assignment implemented in Matlab (September 2018): ECG signal processing
+# Code for the biomedical signal processing assignment implemented in Matlab (September 2018): ECG signal processing.

+You can reproduce the results running the corresponding scripts.

-## F1.
+### F1.
 Remove artifacts and noise

-Vizualizing the original and the final signal in the time domain:
+#### Vizualizing the original and the final signal in the time domain:
 ![Alt text](./figures/ecg.png?raw=true "title")

-Vizualizing the original and the final signal in the frequency domain:
+#### Vizualizing the original and the final signal in the frequency domain:
 ![Alt text](./figures/f1.png?raw=true "title")

-Zooming in: Original and the final signal in the time domain
+#### Zooming in: Original and the final signal in the time domain
 ![Alt text](./figures/f2a.png?raw=true "title")

-We observe that high frequency noise is eliminated.
+#### We observe that high frequency noise is eliminated.

-## F2.
+### F2.
 Eliminate noise and mean heart rate (BPM- beats per minute)
-Estimation of average heart rate after noise removal.
+#### Estimation of average heart rate after noise removal.
 ![Alt text](./figures/f2b.png?raw=true "title")

 The frequency domain before and after the application of filters is illustrated below.
 The signal noise is significanlty reduced.